basysKom/basyskom_toolbox/008_tool.qml_best_practices.md

   * Nest and use the basic elements inside more complex elements according to their role
   * This allows for easier code extensions or gradual refactoring.
 * Use the Style Singleton approach for [QML Styling](https://wiki.qt.io/Qml_Styling)
-  * Avoid creating unecessary clones of identical objects
+  * Avoid creating necessary clones of identical objects
 * Stick to [QML Coding Guidelines](https://doc.qt.io/qt-5/qml-codingconventions.html)
   * This makes it easy to maintain QML code and read QML code written by others
 * Use the Loader element to load bigger parts of the application on demand.
 [QML Loader](https://doc.qt.io/qt-5/qml-qtquick-loader.html)